cpp-core/pp/docs/sphinx/index.md

 # Brief Tour

-If you find youself using the preprocessor to generate code, just don't.
-Take a walk in the woods and clear you head.
-Re-evaluate the problem and come up with a better option.
-Maybe use a code-generation tool designed for the task at hand.
-Using the preprocessor should be a last resort.

-But, for those times when using the preprocessor is the lessor of the evils, can we all agree to use it in a structured fashion.
-For example, to generate class template instatiations for several integral
-types:
+Using the `C` preprocessor to generate code, while often derided, is sometimes useful.
+The `pp` library is light-weight, header-only macro library providing primitives such as lists, sequences, conditionals and map operations, designed to facilitate using the `C` preprocessor in a well-structured, functional manner.

+The following snippet demonstrates generating class template instatiations for several types.

 ```c++
 #include "core/pp/pp.h"